Sigmanor/yt-ai-comments/README.md

 ### Chrome

 1. Download or clone this repository
+2. Install dependencies: `npm install`
-2. Run `./scripts/prepare-for-chrome-prod.sh` to set up the Chrome manifest
+3. Run `npm run prepare:chrome` to set up the Chrome manifest
-3. Open Chrome and navigate to `chrome://extensions/`
+4. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" (toggle in the top right corner)
+5. Enable "Developer mode" (toggle in the top right corner)
-5. Click "Load unpacked extension"
+6. Click "Load unpacked extension"
-6. Select the `src` folder of this project
+7. Select the `src` folder of this project

 ### Firefox

 1. Download or clone this repository
+2. Install dependencies: `npm install`
-2. Run `./scripts/prepare-for-firefox-dev.sh` to set up the Firefox development manifest
+3. Run `npm run prepare:firefox:dev` to set up the Firefox development manifest
-3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+4. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-4. Click "Load Temporary Add-on"
+5. Click "Load Temporary Add-on"
-5. Select the `manifest.json` file in the `src` folder
+6. Select the `manifest.json` file in the `src` folder

 ## 🚀 Usage